caizefeng/BayesianOpt4dftu/README.md

         - Example: `"kgrid_pbe": [7, 7, 7]` specifies a 7x7x7 k-point grid for PBE+U calculation.
     - **`num_kpts`** and **`kpath`**:
         - Description: Define the non-self-consistent (non-SC) k-point path for band structure calculations.
+          `num_kpts` can be either an integer or a string "auto".
-        - Example: `"num_kpts": 50` sets the number of k-points per path segment to 50;
+        - Example: `"num_kpts": 50` sets the number of k-points per path segment to 50.
+Important: In this mode, contributions to Δband are weighted to achieve an approximately uniform density of sampling along the path.
+         `"num_kpts": "auto"` automatically determines the path and number of k-points based on the HSE or GW baseline calculation.

 - **`general_flags`**: Includes general INCAR flags required in the VASP calculation.